spectralpublic/RIAN/README.md

 ### 1. Introduction

-This is the reserch code of the IEEE Transactions on Geoscience and Remote Sensing 2022 paper, which is currently under review.
+This is the reserch code of the IEEE Transactions on Image Processing 2022 paper, which is currently under review.

 X. Zheng, H. Sun, X. Lu, and W. Xie, “Rotation-Invariant Attention Network for Hyperspectral Image Classification,” IEEE Transactions on
 Image Processing, 2022.